apache/gravitino/docs/how-to-use-gvfs.md

 | `gcs-service-account-file`     | The path of GCS service account JSON file.                                                                                                                                               | (none)        | Yes if it's a GCS fileset.| 0.7.0-incubating |

 In the meantime, you need to add the corresponding bundle jar
-1. [`gravitino-gcp-bundle-${version}.jar`](https://repo1.maven.org/maven2/org/apache/gravitino/gravitino-gcp-bundle/) in the classpath if there already have hadoop environment, or
+1. [`gravitino-gcp-bundle-${version}.jar`](https://repo1.maven.org/maven2/org/apache/gravitino/gravitino-gcp-bundle/) in the classpath if no hadoop environment is available, or
-2. or [`gravitino-gcp-${version}.jar`](https://repo1.maven.org/maven2/org/apache/gravitino/gravitino-gcp/) and [gcs-connectors jar](https://github.com/GoogleCloudDataproc/hadoop-connectors/releases) and other necessary dependencies in the classpath.
+2. or [`gravitino-gcp-${version}.jar`](https://repo1.maven.org/maven2/org/apache/gravitino/gravitino-gcp/) and [gcs-connector jar](https://github.com/GoogleCloudDataproc/hadoop-connectors/releases) and other necessary dependencies in the classpath.

 #### OSS fileset